subham777X/The-SQL-Projects/README.md

 # The-SQL-Projects
-This is a PostgreSQL based DataWarehouse Project
+These are PostgreSQL based DataWarehouse Projects